UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 ### Second Scenario: Import of Relevant Fares at Offer Step

-At offer time, a retailor looks up the fares for a given origin/destination in its database.
-If it doesn't find it the retailor imports the relevant fares online.
+At offer time, a retailer looks up the fares for a given origin/destination in its database.
+If it doesn't find it the retailer imports the relevant fares online.
 If a booking occurs the RU informs the RU of the fare sold using UIC 301.